dzbeck/multiscanner/docs/install.md

+#Installation
+Information for installing the different components of MultiScanner is provided below.

+If you'd like to get an idea of how the system works without going through the full process of setting up the distributed architecture, look into our [docker standalone system](#standalone-docker-installation).
+Obviously, the standalone system will be far less scalable / robust / feature-rich.
+However, it will stand up the web UI, the REST API, and an ElasticSearch node for you to see how the system works.
+The standalone container is intended as an introduction to the system and its capabilities, but not designed for use in production.

 ##System Requirements
 --------------------
 Python 3.6 is recommended.
 Compatibility with Python 2.7+ and 3.4+ is supported but not thoroughly maintained and tested.
 Please submit an issue or a pull request fixing any issues found with other versions of Python.